Skip to main content

 About the Challenge

-data.org is partnering with a global financial institution, Harvard OpenDP, researchers from the Pontifical Javeriana University, and a scientific research philanthropic non-profit organization, to run a Privacy-Enhancing Technologies (PETs) for Public Health Challenge to create innovative differential privacy (DP) solutions to unlock privately held commercial sensitive data and enable optimal data-driven decision making in epidemiology.
+data.org is partnering with Mastercard, Harvard OpenDP, researchers from the Pontifical Javeriana University, and Sloan Foundation, to run a Privacy-Enhancing Technologies (PETs) for Public Health Challenge to unlock innovation.

 Learn more about the application process